SalishSeaCast/NEMO-Cmd/docs/development.rst

 to do a clean build of the documentation.
 The output looks something like::

-  rm -rf _build/*
-  sphinx-build -b html -d _build/doctrees   . _build/html
+  Removing everything under '_build'...
-  Running Sphinx v1.5.1
+  Running Sphinx v3.3.0
-  making output directory...
-  loading pickled environment... not yet created loading intersphinx inventory from https://docs.python.org/3/objects.inv... building [mo]: targets for 0 po files that are out of date building [html]: targets for 9 source files that are out of date updating environment: 9 added, 0 changed, 0 removed reading sources...
+  making output directory... done loading intersphinx inventory from https://docs.python.org/3/objects.inv... loading intersphinx inventory from https://salishseacmd.readthedocs.io/en/latest/objects.inv... loading intersphinx inventory from https://salishsea-meopar-docs.readthedocs.io/en/latest/objects.inv... building [mo]: targets for 0 po files that are out of date building [html]: targets for 9 source files that are out of date updating environment: [new config] 9 added, 0 changed, 0 removed reading sources...
 [100%] subcommands looking for now-outdated files... none found pickling environment... done checking consistency... done preparing documents... done writing output...
-[100%] subcommands generating indices... genindex highlighting module code...
-[100%] nemo_cmd.prepare writing additional pages... search copying static files... done copying extra files... done dumping search index in English (code: en) ... done dumping object inventory... done build succeeded.
+[100%] subcommands generating indices... genindex done highlighting module code...
+[100%] nemo_cmd.prepare writing additional pages... search done copying static files... done copying extra files... done dumping search index in English (code: en)... done dumping object inventory... done build succeeded.

-  Build finished.
   The HTML pages are in _build/html.

 The HTML rendering of the docs ends up in :file:`NEMO-Cmd/docs/_build/html/`.
 You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build before committing and pushing your changes to GitHub.